AGILESCIENCE/Agilepy/docs/source/quickstart/quick_start.rst

     )

-In order to interact with the library you need to obtain an instance of the AGAnalysis class:
+In order to interact with the library you need to obtain an instance of the AGmle class:

 ::

-    ag = AGAnalysis('agconfig.yaml')
+    ag = AGmle('agconfig.yaml')

 The you have to load the models of the sources (you can filter them by their distance (degree) from l,b provided within the configuration file):